dinhomathias/Amc/Local-Bot-API-Server.md

 * Before moving from one self hosted instance to another, you need to use the [`delete_webhook`](https://python-telegram-bot.readthedocs.io/telegram.bot.html#telegram.Bot.delete_webhook) and [`close`](https://python-telegram-bot.readthedocs.io/telegram.bot.html#telegram.Bot.close) methods.
 * To make PTB aware that you're not using the official server, pass the following to your [`Application`](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.applicationbuilder.html#telegram.ext.ApplicationBuilder.base_file_url) (or [`Bot`](https://python-telegram-bot.readthedocs.io/en/latest/telegram.bot.html#telegram.Bot.params.base_url)):
   * `base_url='your-bot-api-server.com/bot'`
-* If you are running a local bot API server without the `--local` flag, also pass:
+* If you are running a local bot API server with the `--local` flag, also pass:
   * `local_mode=True`
   * `base_file_url='your-bot-api-server.com/file/bot'`